-The gums perform a key role in supporting oral health and also provide an important barrier between harmful bacteria in the mouth and the bloodstream.
+The gums perform a key role in supporting oral health and also provide a barrier between harmful bacteria in the mouth and the bloodstream.
 Healthy gum tissue supports healthy, stable teeth and is a necessary part of keeping your natural oral structure stable throughout your life.

 Stages of Gum Disease